celer-network/goCeler-oss/README.md

 9. Open channel with another OSP: **`osp-cli -adminhostport localhost:8090 -openchannel -peer [peerOspAddr] -selfdeposit [ETH amount] -peerdeposit [ETH amount]`**.

    Make sure you have enough balance in your ETH account, and the peer you want to open channel with has enough balance in the [EthPool contract](https://etherscan.io/token/0x44e081cac2406a4efe165178c2a4d77f7a7854d4#balances).
 If you get an error response from the peer for any reason (e.g., due to policy violation), wait for 10 minutes before trying to open channel with the same peer.
+As always for CLI commands, `amount` is float assuming 18 token decimals.

 10. Query channel from database: **`osp-cli -profile $HOME/profile.json -storedir $HOME/celerdb/[ospAddr] -dbview channel -peer [peerOspAddr]`**.
 If using CockroachDB, replace `-storedir $HOME/celerdb/[ospAddr]` with `-storesql postgresql://celer@localhost:26257/celer?sslmode=disable`.